 Table 3-3

 Existing Solid Waste Management Facilities in the Planning Unit

-U Expected Permit
+NYSDEC Expected Permit

 Facility Name Location Number Remaining Life Expiration Date

 MSW Landfills

-Albany Rapp Road Albany 01S02 Through 2016 6/25/2019
+Albany Rapp Road Albany 01S02 Through 2021 6/25/2019

 C&D Landfills

-Albany DPW C&D LF Albany 01D02 August 2010 SAPA

 Bethlehem Rupert Road Bethlehem 01D22 Close in 2009 NA

 Regulated Transfer Stations

-Waste Management POA Albany 01T67 NA 9/30/201
+Waste Management POA Albany 01T67 NA 9/30/2011

-Waste Management EWI Albany 01T70 NA 5/6/201
+Waste Management EWI Albany 01T70 NA 5/6/2018

 Registered Transfer Stations

 Bethlehem Transfer Station Bethlehem 01D22 NA NA

 Berne Berne 01R20 NA NA

 East Greenbush East Greenbush NA NA

 Guilderland Transfer Station Guilderland 01R30 NA NA

 Knox Transfer Station Knox 01R32 NA NA

 Rensselaerville Transfer Station Rensselaerville 01R36 NA NA

 Westerlo Transfer Station Westerlo 01R38 NA NA

-Recyclables Handling and Recover y Facilities
+Recyclables Handling and Recovery I Facilities

 Sierra Fibers Albany 01M18 NA

 Metro MRF Albany 01M21 NA

-Registered C&D Processing Facilit ties
+Registered C&D Processing Facilities

-WM.Biers, Inc. Albany 01W10 NA 6/4/201
+WM.Biers, Inc. Albany 01W10 NA 6/4/2011

 Regulated Composting Facilities

-Connors Road Facility Albany 01C01 NA 6/27/201
+Connors Road Facility Albany 01C01 NA 6/27/2017

-Bethlehem Facility Bethlehem NA 2/8/201
+Bethlehem Facility Bethlehem NA 2/8/2012

 One of these transfer stations is located at 100 Boat Street in Albany and is permitted to accept up to 749 tons per day of non-putrescible waste, recyclable commercial waste, dry commercial waste and C&D debris.
 This facility's current permit was issued on September 29, 2006 and expires on September 30, 2011.
 According to its annual report filed with the NYSDEC, this facility accepted a total of 88,755 tons of solid waste in 2008, or approximately 290 tons per day.
 Most of this waste (83,045 tons) was transferred to the High Acres Landfill in Monroe County for disposal, while 6,488 tons were transferred to the Wheelabrator waste-to-energy facility in Hudson Falls, NY.
 Over 85,000 tons of solid waste delivered to this facility in 2008, nearly 96%, originated in Albany County.

 The facility's annual report does not specify the municipality of origin for this local waste.
-Since the Planning Unit communities represent about 65% of total population of Albany County come from Planning Unit communities.
+Since the Planning Unit communities represent about 65% of total population of Albany County, it is reasonable to assume that 65% of those waste deliveries originating in Albany County come from Planning Unit communities.
 Another 781 tons originated in Rensselaer County.
 The facility also reported that a total of 7,851 tons of material were recycled in 2008.

-The other transfer station owned by Waste Management of NY is located at 21 Gansevoort Street in Albany and is permitted to accept up to 250 tons per day of non-putrscible solid waste.
+The other transfer station owned by Waste Management of NY is located at 21 Gansevoort Street in Albany and is permitted to accept up to 250 tons per day of non-putrescible solid waste.
 This facility's current permit was issued on April 4, 2008 and expires on May 6, 2018.
 According to its annual report filed with the NYSDEC, this facility only accepted 2.4 tons of solid waste in 2008.
 Seven smaller municipal transfer stations are registered with the DEC and provide for waste transfer and recycling services primarily to residents and businesses of the specific municipalities.

 The facilities are located in Bethlehem, Berne, East Greenbush, Guilderland, Knox, Rensselaerville, and Westerlo.
 Both regulated and registered facilities must meet annual DEC reporting requirements.
 Unlike landfill disposal facilities, these transfer and recycling facilities do not have finite lifetimes and can continue to operate as long as its owner can operate and maintain the facility in accordance with state and local permit requirements.
+Each municipal transfer station has a permit and/or fee structure for facility users.
+Table 3-3A summarizes these practices for each facility.